HypeCheck

 Absorption & Bioavailability

-Unknown — the provided studies do not assess oral bioavailability of ox bile supplements in humans.
-Animal perfusion studies suggest bile salts are active in the gut lumen, but absorption dynamics from oral supplements are not covered.
+Unknown — no human pharmacokinetic data in the provided studies.
+Animal and in vitro data suggest bile salts are active in the gut lumen, but absorption dynamics of supplemental ox bile in humans are not established.

 Red Flags to Watch For

-• One animal study found dry ox bile actually reduced fat absorption rather than improving it
+• One rat study found dry ox bile actually REDUCED fat absorption compared to controls — the opposite of common marketing claims

-• Widely sold (1000+ registered products on NIH DSLD) despite very limited clinical evidence for efficacy or safety in humans
+• Widely sold (1,000+ registered products on NIH DSLD) despite very limited human evidence

 Products Containing Ox Bile